Sapu98/pwnmap/README.md

 # pwnmap
-Pwagotchi plugin &amp; selfhosted modern world map to visualized pwned networks
+This is a Pwagotchi plugin &amp; selfhosted modern world map to visualized pwned networks